a20hek/a20hek/README.md

 ## breaking stuff, learning to move faster🛠️

-i mostly write frontend; delves into the backend land when required
+dabbling in the art of crafting user interfaces with my frontend skills, while also venturing into the realm of backend development on a regular basis

 <details>